 Accused by a 14-year old girl of practicing witchcraft, three women in Samlesbury were brought to trial.
 They were accused of cannibalism and of having murdered a child and were charged with “maleficium,” harm by means of witchcraft.
 Fortunately they were acquitted, something of a wonder in those days of ignorance and paranoia.
-Another 11 people caught up in this round of witch hunting were not so lucky and hanged, 10 in Lancaster and 1 in York.
+Another 11 people caught up in this round of witch hunting were not so lucky and hanged, 10 in Lancaster and one in York.

 The witch hunts in Lancashire are believed by historians to be a result of the Protestant vs. Catholic religious power struggle prevalent at the time; the witch trials being used by Protestants as a tool to reign in Catholics.

-There would have been 6 executions, but a pregnant woman, Elizabeth Proctor, was allowed to give birth to her baby first.
+There would have been six executions, but a pregnant woman, Elizabeth Proctor, was allowed to give birth to her baby first.
 For some unknown reason, she was never executed.
 History and Headlines Note: Back then there was both a Salem Village and a Salem Town, both of which were involved in the witch trials.
-A total of 20 convicted witches were executed in Salem, 19 were hanged and 1 was pressed to death.
+A total of 20 convicted witches were executed in Salem, 19 were hanged and one was pressed to death.